New federal rule will overhaul transmission planning as electric grid strains

 “A one-size-fits-all approach does not work, as different regions have different needs and different states have different policies,” said Phil Moeller, an executive vice president at the institute.

-The post New federal rule will overhaul transmission planning as electric grid strains appeared first on North Dakota Monitor.
+The post New federal rule will overhaul transmission planning as electric grid strains appeared first on Minnesota Reformer.